datasciencecampus/chrono_lens/README-localhost.md

 * Time series analysis has not been ported to `localhost`; the R code is available in `cloud/vm`, but assumes the data is hosted in BigQuery.

-# Design and architecture of solution to object identification
+# Design and Architecture of the Solution to Object Identification
 The object identification is experimental, and hence needs to be re-evaluated multiple times across the same dataset.
 With this in mind, rather than streaming data through a model to generate results, we instead collect the